Vitamin D toxicity: Cardiovascular disease

 Evidence suggests that dietary vitamin D may be carried by lipoprotein particles into cells of the artery wall and atherosclerotic plaque, where it may be converted to active form by monocyte-macrophages.
 This raises questions regarding the effects of vitamin D intake on atherosclerotic calcification and cardiovascular risk as it may be causing vascular calcification.
-Calcifediol is implicated in the etiology of atherosclerosis, especially in non-Whites.
+Calcifediol is implicated in the etiology of atherosclerosis, especially in people of color.

 The levels of the active form of vitamin D, calcitriol, are inversely correlated with coronary calcification.
 Moreover, the active vitamin D analog, alfacalcidol, seems to protect patients from developing vascular calcification.
 Serum vitamin D has been found to correlate with calcified atherosclerotic plaque in African Americans as they have higher active serum vitamin D levels compared to Euro-Americans.
 Higher levels of calcidiol positively correlate with aorta and carotid calcified atherosclerotic plaque in African Americans but not with coronary plaque, whereas individuals of European descent have an opposite, negative association.
-There are racial differences in the association of coronary calcified plaque in that there is less calcified atherosclerotic plaque in the coronary arteries of African-Americans than in whites.
+There are racial differences in the association of coronary calcified plaque in that there is less calcified atherosclerotic plaque in the coronary arteries of African-Americans than in European-Americans.

 Among descent groups with heavy sun exposure during their evolution, taking supplemental vitamin D to attain the 25(OH)D level associated with optimal health in studies done with mainly European populations may have deleterious outcomes.
 Despite abundant sunshine in India, vitamin D status in Indians is low and suggests a public health need to fortify Indian foods with vitamin D. However, the levels found in India are consistent with many other studies of tropical populations which have found that even an extreme amount of sun exposure, does not raise 25(OH)D levels to the levels typically found in Europeans.

 Recommendations stemming from a single standard for optimal serum 25(OH)D concentrations ignore the differing genetically mediated determinants of serum 25(OH)D and may result in ethnic minorities in Western countries having the results of studies done with subjects not representative of ethnic diversity applied to them.
 Vitamin D levels vary for genetically mediated reasons as well as environmental ones.